Aman for all seasons

 On two levels, the Spa contains an arrival area, changing rooms, sauna and steam rooms and a glass-walled yoga suite.
 Steps lead to the lower level, which includes one double treatment room and four single rooms, each fitted with a shower and unique outdoor stone bath.

-Amankora Paro offers 24 suites featuring similar decor and furnishings to the other Aman hotels in the country; a king size bed, a traditional bukhari (wood-burning stove) and a large terrazzo-clad bath.
+Amankora Paro offers 24 Luxury Suites featuring similar decor and furnishings to the other Aman hotels in the country; a king size bed, a traditional bukhari (wood-burning stove) and a large terrazzo-clad bath.

 Children are generally welcome but there are no specific facilities.
 Children will love the varied flora, fauna and spectacular mountain terrain Bhutan has to offer.
 Some of the trekking however will only be suitable for older children.